Jarren Duran Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.8 K/9, which ranks 13th in the league.
+- The Angels pitching staff ranks 12th in the league with a collective 8.8 strikeouts per nine innings.

-- The Angels have the 18th-ranked team ERA among all MLB pitching staffs (4.33).
+- The Angels' 4.24 team ERA ranks 15th across all MLB pitching staffs.

-- The Angels rank 12th in baseball in home runs surrendered (52 total, 1.1 per game).
+- Angels pitchers combine to surrender 52 total home runs at a rate of one per game (to rank 11th in baseball).

-- Canning gets the start for the Angels, his seventh of the season.
-He is 2-2 with a 6.14 ERA and 25 strikeouts through 29 1/3 innings pitched.
+- Anderson (1-0 with a 5.27 ERA and 27 strikeouts in 42 2/3 innings pitched) makes the start for the Angels, his ninth of the season.

-- In his last appearance on Wednesday, the right-hander went 5 1/3 innings against the Baltimore Orioles, allowing three earned runs while surrendering nine hits.
+- The left-hander's last time out came on Thursday against the Baltimore Orioles, when he went five innings, surrendering three earned runs while giving up six hits.

-- The 27-year-old has a 6.14 ERA and 7.7 strikeouts per nine innings across six games this season, while giving up a batting average of .284 to opposing hitters.
+- The 33-year-old has amassed an ERA of 5.27, with 5.7 strikeouts per nine innings, in eight games this season.
+Opponents are hitting .284 against him.

 © 2023 Data Skrive.
 All rights reserved.